dev-on-roll/Medium-Blogs/Readme.md

 ## Software Developement and Data Science Blogs

 I prefer to write and document my SDE journey along the way.
 This repository consists of a curated list and material for all the blogs I write in my free time.
-It helps me remember all the essential concepts required to learn to develop applications, packages, and software systems.
-It's a  way of giving it back to the community.
+It helps me stay productive, creative, and remember all the essential concepts required to learn to develop applications, packages, and software systems.
+You can consider it a way of giving it back to the community.

 - [7 Python Libraries Every Back-End Developer Should Know](https://levelup.gitconnected.com/7-python-libraries-every-back-end-developer-should-know-95862dada91a) ( Nov 14 2020 )